wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 In this guide, you will:

-- Create a simple AI Agent that provides math tutoring assistance.
+- Create a simple AI agent that provides math tutoring assistance.
-- Use Ballerina Integrator to develop the AI Agent integration.
+- Use Ballerina Integrator to develop the AI agent integration.
-- Push the AI Agent to Devant from Ballerina Integrator, which will automatically build and deploy it into the development environment.
+- Push the AI agent to Devant from Ballerina Integrator.
+This will automatically build and deploy it to the development environment.
-- Test the AI Agent by sending prompts.
+- Test the AI agent by sending prompts.
-- Promote it to the production environment and use it as an API.
+- Once verified, promote it to the production environment and expose it as an API.

 <!-- Todo add a YouTube video tutorial for this quick start -->